toonvanvr/home-assistant-api-client-ts/README.md

 - [ ] Highly extensible for power users
 - [ ] Strict in terms of typing and following official specifications
 - [ ] Supporting all platforms: Node, Deno, Bun, browsers
+- [ ] Avoid external dependencies where possible

 ## Design